 The Home page will appear.
 This will display the date and time, any active alarms, and the current readings or status of all of the Inputs and Outputs.
-On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs, Graphs, and Config.
-Click each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
-Below the Main Menu links are links to the instruction manual, Walchem website, and VTouch website, that may be used if the controller is connected to the Internet.
-At the bottom, there is a manual log-out.
+On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs and Config.
+Hover the mouse pointer over each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
+The security settings for the web interface are not the same as the Local Password that is set using the touchscreen."